jwills/de4ml/join-service/README.md

-This project provides a basic framing of a join service, but there are lots of things that should be added to it before we consider taking it to production, including wiring up a streaming engine like Kafka/Redpanda and setting up monitoring for both the join service app and Materialize.
-Additionally, here is one bug that needs to be fixed and one additional feature that needs to be added to the join service before it's ready for real-world use: if you're up for the challenge, please fork this repo and make these changes:
+This project provides a basic framing of a join service, but there are lots of things that should be added to it before we consider taking it to production, including wiring up a streaming engine like Kafka/Redpanda and setting up monitoring with Prometheus for both the join service app and the Materialize database.
+Additionally, there are at least a couple of bugs to be fixed and some additional features to be added, which I have listed below- if you're for the challenge, please fork the repo and make some changes, and if you're taking my data engineering class, I would be happy to review any PRs that you send my way!

 1. In the current implementation of the join service, the system will output _mulitple_ records for each decision if multiple rewards show up during the delay period.
 Please